remylenoir/drop-the-beat/README.md

 The goal of the game is to drag & drop music elements into the Drop Zone.
 It is possible to drop any element together.

----

-:arrow_forward: [Click here to play](https://remylenoir.github.io/drop-the-beat/) - **Notice:** This is a web experiment which only works with Google Chrome.

 ### Prizes

 **Best soundtrack:** First place :1st_place_medal: